ACE Graduation Requirements For Students Who Entered the Ninth Grade in 2008-2009 (Or Any Year Since Then)

 If an alternate test is used to meet the ACE Testing Requirements, the alternate test must be recorded on the student’s ACE Cumulative Record.

-Students who do not score Proficient or Advanced on one of the required EOI exams after two attempts may use one or more End-of-Course Projects to meet this requirement.
+Students who do not score Proficient or Advanced on one of the required EOI exams after the first attempt may use one or more End-of-Course Projects to meet this requirement.
 Some End of Course projects were approved by the State Board of Education on December 16, 2010.
 More projects will be developed and submitted for approval in the future.

 If an End-of-Course project is used to meet the ACE Testing Requirements, the project must be recorded on the student’s ACE Cumulative Record.